keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 - farmland surrounds the palisades with goblins harvesting the last of the crop in the fields, mostly greens and pumpkins.
 - they see a shaman looking goblins walk around from the edge of the palisades seemingly from other farmland, walk into the middle of some of the farmland and start a quiet chant. a small rain cloud forms over the tip of the staff and the shaman starts watering the plants.
 - they are willing to talk to Mizuki, and lead her into the camp to speak with the head Shaman, [[Chantmaster Zekka]].
-- Though they do require the other three to be guarded, and Hearsay to have their arms bound together.
+- Though they do require the other three to drop their weapons and be guarded, and Hearsay to have their arms bound together.

 #### In the Camp
 - Inside the camp, there are large circular tents, a blacksmith and a gunsmith. and at the center of camp a much larger tent.